pytorch/tutorials/intermediate_source/ddp_tutorial.rst

                  join=True)

-As you can see, DDP wraps lower-level distributed communication details and provides a clean API as if it is a local model.
+As you can see, DDP wraps lower-level distributed communication details and provides a clean API as if it were a local model.
 Gradient synchronization communications take place during the backward pass and overlap with the backward computation.
 When the ``backward()`` returns, ``param.grad`` already contains the synchronized gradient tensor.
 For basic use cases, DDP only